crossoverJie/sales-store/README.md

 # SalesStore
--Base of B2B
+- Base of B2B
--use spring springmvc hibernate
+- use spring springmvc hibernate